UpCloudLtd/uks-instructions/terraform/README.md

 ## Provisioning

-By default, we create a cluster where all cluster nodes have a public IP attached to them.
+By default, we create a cluster where all cluster nodes have public IPs attached to them.

 Running `terraform apply` in this directory will configure both cluster and deployment inside the cluster.
 See configurations in sub-directories for details.